dergigi/dergigi.github.io/bitcoin/resources.md

 [magic-dust]: {% post_url /bitcoin/2018-08-17-the-magic-dust-of-cryptography %}
 [lesson-6]: {{ '/bitcoin/lessons/ch1-06-the-power-of-free-speech' | absolute_url }}

-#### Bitcoin as an organic system
+#### Bitcoin as a Living Organism

 Ralph Merkle famously called Bitcoin ["the first example of a new form of life."][dao-merkle].
 Others developed this idea further, which is - in my opinion - one of the most useful analogies to understand Bitcoin.

 - [Foreword to The Bitcoin Standard][taleb-foreword] by Nassim Nicholas Taleb
 - [Bitcoin is a Decentralized Organism][fungi1] by Brandon Quittem